Tuition Remission Guidelines for Summer Sessions I and II 2018

 - Eligible spouse and dependent children will be entitled to 8 total credit hours for Summer Sessions I and II 2018, combined, with respect to the guidelines below.

 - Before January 1, 1990, the entitlement is for undergraduate or graduate courses at any USM institution.

 - On or after January 1, 1990, the entitlement is for undergraduate courses toward their first degree at the employee’s home institution when the employee has completed two years of employment.
 The two year anniversary must be reached prior to the start of the term or semester.
 Spouses and dependent children may attend another institution of the USM with 50% tuition remission.

 Tuition Remission Policy guidelines

-Undergraduate programs with The Smith School of Business and Management, the Clark School of Engineering, and the Department of Computer Science have an additional differential tuition charge that will be covered by tuition remission for College Park employees, spouses, and dependents.
+Undergraduate programs with the Smith School of Business and Management, the Clark School of Engineering, and the Department of Computer Science have an additional differential tuition charge that will be covered by tuition remission for College Park employees, spouses, and eligible dependent children.

 Full-time graduate assistants may be entitled to receive up to 8 total credit hours and part-time graduate assistants may be entitled to receive up to 4 credit hours.
 Credit hours are prorated according to FTE.

 Tuition remission for all graduate level programs is credited at the prevailing standard in-state credit hour rate at the time the class is taken.
 Enrollees in the following programs will be responsible for fees and the difference in tuition that exceeds the prevailing standard in-state credit hour rate for the maximum allowable credits per semester.
 It is recommended that the student verify the tuition cost for all Masters Programs before enrolling.